AgnostiqHQ/covalent/doc/source/getting_started/quickstart/index.rst

     * - :doc:`Single node workflows <./beginner/single_node_workflow/index>`
       - Beginner
       - This example illustrates how users can create workflows consisting of a single node quite easily using a combination of the ``electron`` and ``lattice`` decorators

+    * - :doc:`Matrix eigenvalues <./intermediate/matrix_eigenvalues/index>`
+      - Intermediate
+      - This example illustrates how one can offload computationally heavy tasks to a remote machine using ``remote executors`` in Covalent